-The MPCA plans to amend Minnesota Rules chapter 7050, which establishes designated uses for rivers, streams, and lakes.
-The proposed amendments affect Class 2 (Aquatic Life) designations.
+The rule amendments affect Class 2 (Aquatic Life) designated uses for streams.
 The MPCA routinely reviews use designations to ensure that assigned beneficial uses are protective and attainable as defined by the Clean Water Act and Minnesota Rule.
-As the result of routine monitoring, the MPCA has identified waters where the currently designated beneficial use does not accurately reflect an attainable use.
-Learn more about the agency's proposed amendments:

 Procedural rulemaking documents

 March 15, 2023

 MPCA Rebuttal response submitted to the OAH.

 No Non-MPCA rebuttal responses were submitted to the OAH.

 No Non-MPCA post-hearing comments were submitted to the OAH.

 Beneficial use designations for stream reaches

 Water use classification tables identified in the proposed amendments.